 Avoiding situations that might cause anxious reactions can actually result in more anxiety.
 It is much better to take consistent steps to face anxiety that last for increasing increments of time.
 It is beneficial to start with small fears, like responding either yes or no to that uncomfortable invitation.

 It is also valuable to schedule practice sessions for the bigger fears, like giving a presentation or participating in an interview.
 Put some forethought into the possible questions and ask a respected acquaintance to play the other part whenever possible.

 Remember that many situations that cause social anxiety are very brief.
 When the situation is over, some self-analysis might be beneficial.
 Stewing over what should or could have been different, however, is not worth the worry!
-In fact, facing the situation is of no benefit if you decide to beat yourself with negative thinking afterwards.
+In fact, facing the situation is of no benefit if you decide to beat yourself with negative thinking afterward.

 Focus on the positive.
 Then, reward yourself with some other activity that includes a diversion of thought and perhaps a little relaxation.
 Even a friendly phone call or some simple household chores with fun background music could do the trick.